monicagokul1812/AI-Powered-Customer-Support-System-using-NLP-BERT-and-RAG/README.md

 The project combines transformer models, vector search, and generative AI to create a complete AI support pipeline.
 It helps automate customer service tasks and improve response efficiency by providing quick and relevant answers to user queries.

 Dataset:
-original dataset - 50000
-sample dataset - 25000 (selected radomly)
+original dataset - 15000 (selected radomly)

 columns :